Trump says NAFTA talks going 'nicely,' Canada sees progress on auto rules

 “As soon as there is political will from the American government to go for a final deal, I think we can close this,” Kalach told Mexican radio.
 “We’ve had all our (negotiating) teams in Washington for two weeks and we will continue working all this week, the weekend and into next week.”

-Reporting by David Lawder and Jeff Mason; additional reporting by Anthony Esposito, Dave Graham and Veronica Gomez in Mexico City; Editing by James Dalgleish and Grant McCool
+Reporting by David Lawder and Jeff Mason; Additional reporting by Anthony Esposito, Dave Graham and Veronica Gomez in Mexico City; Editing by Grant McCool and Peter Cooney